 IT managers can deploy the ARM's AMIs (Amazon Machine Images) on Amazon Web Services (AWS).

-- ➤ To deploy the ARM's AMIs on AWS: - 1.
-In the AWS console EC2, go to Instances and click Launch Instance.
+- To deploy the ARM's AMIs on AWS: - 1.
+In the AWS console EC2, go to AMI Catalog under Images click the Community AMIs tab.